WPRT-FM: Early years

 The station began its life as WDKN-FM in Dickson, Tennessee, to which it was licensed and where it simulcast that small-town station's community-oriented format.
 When the station began to involve the Nashville market, its transmitter was moved to Bellsburg, Tennessee, on the Dickson County-Cheatham County line and hence closer to Nashville.
-Later, the call letters were changed to WQZQ.
-For several years before 1996, the station broadcast a satellite-based classic rock format under the moniker Q102.
-From 1996 to 2005, the station broadcast a Top 40 format called 102.5 The Party.
+Later, the callsign was changed to WQZQ-FM.
+For several years before 1996, the station broadcast a satellite-based classic rock format under the moniker “Q102”.
+From 1996 to 2005, the station broadcast a Top 40 format called “102.5 The Party”.

-In 2005, when the station was relaunched as Venus 102-5 FM, it had to make a special request to obtain the WVNS-FM call letters.
+In 2005, when the station was relaunched as “Venus 102-5 FM”, it had to make a special request to obtain the callsign WVNS-FM.
 Per FCC regulations, they were required permission from WVNS-TV in Bluefield/Beckley, West Virginia, which they received.
 The "Venus" moniker, however, lasted less than a year before changing to "V102-5".
 On weekdays, V102-5 ran a live, local hot adult contemporary format.
 However, on weekends, the station ran Jones Radio Network's Hot AC satellite format.

 Stunt formats (August 2008)

-On Tuesday, August 26, 2008, WVNS began stunting with teaser formats devoting to just one recording artist, starting with "102.5 Frank FM.
+On Tuesday, August 26, 2008, WVNS-FM began stunting with teaser formats devoting to just one recording artist, starting with "102.5 Frank FM.
 All Frank, All the Time" playing nothing but songs featuring Frank Sinatra.
 Then on August 27, it went from an all-Sinatra format to an all-Led Zeppelin format, featuring music from the legendary British rock group.
 This was followed on an all-Garth Brooks format on August 28, then finally on August 29, the format was changed to television theme songs, which lasted until 12 noon (CDT).
 The last song played was the appropriately titled "Welcome Back" by John Sebastian.

-Return to Top 40 (2008-2011)
+Return to Top 40 (2008–2011)

 At noon on August 29, 2008, the station brought back the rhythmic-leaning CHR format to the Nashville airwaves, launching with Nelly's "Party People".
 Kidd Kraddick's syndicated program Kidd Kraddick In The Morning was featured in the morning drive until March 2010.
 The station changed its call letters to WPRT-FM to match the "Party" handle.

-In 2009, WPRT began to add more rhythmic pop titles to its playlist, and by June shifted directions to rhythmic top 40, thus resulting in Mediabase and Nielsen BDS moving the station to their respective rhythmic reporting panels the following July, even though non-rhythmic flavored pop artists like Taylor Swift were still also played, a trend that other rhythmics on the panel (like KLUC-FM in Las Vegas and WJFX in Fort Wayne) were also doing due to a changing taste among listeners.
-Because of its rhythmic direction, WPRT now took on urban contemporary rival WUBT and mainstream top 40 rivals WRVW and WNFN.
+In 2009, WPRT-FM began to add more rhythmic pop titles to its playlist, and by June shifted directions to rhythmic top 40, thus resulting in Mediabase and Nielsen BDS moving the station to their respective rhythmic reporting panels the following July, even though non-rhythmic flavored pop artists like Taylor Swift were still also played, a trend that other rhythmics on the panel (like KLUC-FM in Las Vegas and WJFX in Fort Wayne) were also doing due to a changing taste among listeners.
+Because of its rhythmic direction, WPRT-FM now took on urban contemporary rival WUBT and mainstream top 40 rivals WRVW and WNFN.

-On May 24, 2011, WPRT-FM changed its format to hot AC, still branded as "The Party".
+On May 24, 2011, WPRT-FM changed its format to hot AC, while retraining the "102.5 The Party" branding.